 (vi) Locate the site supply and remove any cover from the socket outlet provided at the supply point.
-Insert the male plug at the other end of the flexible orange supply cable.
-Switch on the main switch at the site supply point (if appropriate).
+Insert the male plug at

 WARNING: It is essential that connections are made exactly as shown.
 If terminal markings are not in accordance with the above diagram they must be ignored.